veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 Processing systems and documents may contain references to PDF files.
 Simply storing a file name, however, even in a platform-independent format, does not guarantee that the file can be found.
 Even if the file still exists and its name has not been changed, different server software applications may identify it in different ways.
 For example, servers running on DOS platforms must convert all file names to 8 characters and a 3-character extension; different servers may use different strategies for converting longer file names to this format.

-External file referencescan be made more reliable by including a file identifier in the file itself and using it in addition to the normal platform-based file designation.
+External file references can be made more reliable by including a file identifier in the file itself and using it in addition to the normal platform-based file designation.
 File identifiers are defined by the optional ID entry in a PDF file’s trailer dictionary.
 The value of this entry is an array of two strings.
 The first string is a permanent identifier based on the contents of the file at the time it was originally created, and does not change when the file is incrementally updated.
 The second string is a changing identifier based on the file's contents at the time it was last updated.
 When a file is first written, both identifiers are set to the same value.
 If both identifiers match when a file reference is resolved, it is very likely that the correct file has been found; if only the first identifier matches, then a different version of the correct file has been found.

 * Object type: `CosDocument`